iamevn/fizzy/readme.md

 - multiple numbers for the same rule shall only print the string once
 - multiple rules matching shall print each string in order from the lowest matching number to the highest
 - a backwards range like `10,1` is allowed and indicates that iteration should be done in decreasing order
-- a blank program is a shortcut for the canonical fizzbuzz:
+- a blank program is shorthand for the canonical fizzbuzz:
 ```
 3:fizz
 5:buzz
 1,100
 ```

-- a program consisting of just the range `R` is a shortcut for:
+- a program consisting of just the range `R` is shorthand for:
 ```
 3:fizz
 5:buzz